Haitian conflict: Background

 After the 2010 Haiti earthquake, younger and more ruthless gangs overcame the dominance of older more politically aligned gangs.
 The armed youth groups grew increasingly powerful.
 The earthquake also resulted in the mass breakout of criminals from damaged prisons in Haiti.
 According to Sabine Lamour, the protection of politicians accused of rape and abuse during Michel Martelly's administration (2011–2016) was a mirror of the culture of toxic masculinity and misogyny in the street gangs, whose members embodied the "Legal Bandit" he celebrated in his 2008 album Bandi Légal.
 The MINUSTAH, a United Nations peacekeeping operation in Haiti started after the end of the 2004 coup d'état, failed to contain the unrest and committed abuses of its own.
 Since the end of the MINUSTAH in October 2017, there has been an increase in the amount of gang-related violence, as well as an increase in the amount of gang-related violence against civilians, notably the 2018 Port-au-Prince massacre, in which 25 civilians were killed.

 From 2017 to 2021, Haiti's political leadership became embroiled in a crisis, and the Haitian Parliament entered a deadlock, public administration gradually ceased to operate by a lack of funding, and the judicial system effectively fell apart.
 Scheduled elections were repeatedly postponed.
 The economy of Haiti suffered under the repeated natural disasters and the growing unrest, which further contributed to the crisis.
-The Vox journalist Ellen Ioanes summarized that "Haiti has faced serious and compounding crises, including a devastating 2010 earthquake, floods, cholera outbreaks, hurricanes, and corrupt, dictatorial, and incompetent leaders".
+Vox journalist Ellen Ioanes summarized it as "Haiti has faced serious and compounding crises, including a devastating 2010 earthquake, floods, cholera outbreaks, hurricanes, and corrupt, dictatorial, and incompetent leaders".
 Gangs stepped into the power vacuum, seizing political power through co-operative politicians and economic control through protection rackets, kidnappings and murders.

 Known gangs and groups

+From 15 November 2023 to 1 July 2025, Vitel'Homme Innocent, the leader Kraze Baryè gang, was among the FBI Ten Most Wanted Fugitives.

 By 2022, researchers estimated that about 200 gangs operated across Haiti.
 Of these, half were located in Port-au-Prince.
 The more influential gangs control large swathes of territory, including entire municipalities and communes.